saleor/saleor-docs/docs/dashboard/catalog/collections.md

 Collections are a great way to increase sales and give customers better experiences.
 Group products together to take advantage of seasonal events or link products that are regularly bought in pairs or groups.

-## How to create and editing collections
+## How to create and edit collections

 You can add and edit collections in the same way as categories, with a cover photo and SEO content tailored to your collection.
 To delete individual products, click on the trash can icon next to the product and confirm removal from the collection.